 Types of approval processes to automate with workflow software

-Here are 4 examples of approvals that you can automate:
+Here are 4 examples of approval processes that you can automate:

 1. Capital Expense Approvals

 Also known as CapEx approvals, this process can be difficult for any organisation, especially when it involves multiple approval levels.
 And, it normally does.
-Capital expense approvals require careful consideration and decision making.
+Capital expense approval processes require careful consideration and decision making.
 Simply because, investing in machinery, equipment and other assets is largely expensive.

-And without transparent insight and inaccuracy, decision making for approvals is inevitably affected.
+And without transparent insight and inaccuracy, decision making for an approval process is inevitably affected.

-On the other hand, using workflow software for CapEx approvals provides consistency, accuracy and improves visibility.
+On the other hand, using workflow software for your CapEx approval process provides consistency, accuracy and improves visibility.
 As a result, managers and teams can confidently make better decisions when approving.

 2. Purchase Order Approval